Background

 Rubric Engineering

-The rubric went through 4 iterations to calibrate the AI's judgment against the investment team's.
-The final version uses a structured format with explicit score band definitions, hard floors, and hard caps:
+The rubric went through 4 iterations to calibrate the model's judgment against the investment team's.
+We landed on a structured format with score bands and guardrails that kept evaluations consistent across analysts.

-Hard floors and caps were critical.
-They enforce consistency by preventing the model from under-scoring elite profiles or over-scoring weak ones, regardless of how persuasive the LinkedIn copy is.
-This was the single most impactful design decision in the system.
+Hard floors and caps were the most important piece: they stop the model from under-scoring strong profiles or over-scoring weak ones, regardless of how polished the LinkedIn copy looks.
+That turned out to be the single most impactful design decision in the system.

 Prompt Design